Paul Martin (illustrator): Fisk tire boy

-Timetable.
-The pajama-clad boy went through three distinct stages, as seen in print.
+Timeline: The pajama-clad boy went through three distinct stages, as seen in print.
 They are as follows: 1.
-1910–28, 1935–present (on and off).
-(Note: "Master Pajamas" lost its luster over time.
-Nonetheless, the image showed up on boxes and cans of auto parts until 1978.
-This included air filters, brake fluid, car mats, car wax, coolant, headlamps, oil filters, shock absorbers, spark plugs, and tune-up kits.
+1910–1928, 1935–present (used sporadically).
+(Note: "Master Pajamas" faded in popularity over time.
+Nonetheless, the image showed up on automotive boxes and parts until 1978.
+This assortment included air filters, brake fluid, car mats, car wax, coolant, headlamps, oil filters, shock absorbers, spark plugs, and tune-up kits.
 It later appeared on Franklin Mint collectibles, Lionel boxcars, and label stickers for Fisk Classic tires.)
-The original.
-It was created by Burr Giffen.
-2. 1929–30.
-The yawn turned into a smile.
-Uncredited.
-3. 1930–34.
-Modernized.
-It was updated by Paul Martin.
-His credits include all of, and only, the version with the two-piece pajamas.
-It was publicly introduced in The Saturday Evening Post issue of February 8, 1930.
-Side note: Norman Rockwell drew paintings of the trade character, which were published in 1917–20 & 23–25.
-Overall notes: Occasionally, the old character lingered on after a changeover.
+The original, yawning figure created by Burr Giffen.
+2. 1929 – January 1930.
+An uncredited version in which the yawn was changed to a smile.
+3. February 1930 – 1934.
+Modernized version updated by Paul Martin, whose credits include all images of the two-piece pajamas.
+(It was publicly introduced in the Saturday Evening Post of February 8, 1930.)
+Side note: Norman Rockwell also painted the trade character in 1917–20 and 1923–25.
+Transitional Overlaps: The previous character occasionally lingered after a changeover.
 Minor touch-ups were made in various years.

-He built up a reputation for drawing boys.
-It earned him the coveted commission.
-A common practice among artists back then was to create their own niche.
-The subjects of boys, dogs and pretty women were popular themes.
+Martin built a reputation for drawing boys, which earned him the coveted commission.
+A common practice among artists at that time was to create their own niche.
+Boys, dogs, and pretty women were very popular themes with the public.

 Magazine cover illustrator

-Artist signed.
-However, four are imprinted with the words "Cover by Paul Martin."
-His signature remained fairly consistent—with a curved P & M, slanted t crossbar, and underline mark.
-Also, the first name was written above the last name.
+His signature (or printed name) appears on all the covers.
+It remained fairly consistent—with a slanted t-crossbar, curved "P" and "M," an underline mark, and the first name stacked above the last name.

-His artwork on Foreign Services cover was initially sold to Parents in 1930.
-However, it went unused.
-Hence, the piece was sold by Parents to American Lithographic and then to Foreign Service.
-Martin's artwork for Die Hausfrau had previously appeared on Gerlach Barklow products.
-Farm & Fireside became Country Home in early January 1930.

-Parents 25th anniversary issue was dated October 1951.
+His cover artwork for Foreign Service was initially sold to Parents in 1930.
+However, the piece went unused and was subsequently sold to American Lithographic and then to Foreign Service.
+The 25th anniversary issue of Parents was dated October 1951.
 This silver jubilee cover featured miniatures of twenty-five previous covers (one for each year from 1926 to 1950).
-The composite included three of Martin's.
-Their dates of issue were Oct 1928, Aug 1929, & Oct 1930.
-He therefore won, in a way, Parents' Magazines "Cover of the Year" award for 1928–30.
-The first issue with that long-standing title was Aug 1929.
+The composite included three paintings by Martin: October 1928, August 1929, and October 1930.
+He thus unofficially won Parents' Magazines "Cover of the Year" honors for 1928–30.
+(Note: Most of those twenty-five winners were also shown on its Oct 1956 cover.
+The rest were obscured by text overlays.)
+Additionally, the publication's long-standing, two-word title debuted with that August 1929 issue.